European nation's major lockdown backflip

 Dutch Prime Minister Mark Rutte warned of the eased restrictions: "We really are taking a risk today, and we have to be clear about that."

-France's Health Minister Olivier Veran flagged on Tuesday — which coincided with his nation recording more than 500,000 infections in a 24 hour period — that restrictions would ease next month.
+France's Health Minister Olivier Veran flagged on Tuesday last week — which coincided with his nation recording more than 500,000 infections in a 24-hour period — that restrictions would ease next month.

 Work-from-home rules will relax from early February and he will then allow nightclubs to reopen several weeks later.